 Together with its customers, Swisscom is aiming to save twice as much CO2 as it emits through its operations and supply chain by 2020.
 Green ICT enables companies to massively reduce energy consumption and CO2 emissions.
 Video conferencing and home office solutions generate savings in travel time and costs, and ICT services from the cloud allow business customers to operate their IT operations more efficiently than if they were to use a server of their own.
 Buildings, vehicles and networks can be managed in an energy-efficient manner thanks to ICT solutions.
 Swisscom also offers residential customers numerous ways to reduce their carbon footprint, from online billing to a recycling service for mobile phones.
 Swisscom is committed to reducing its own CO2 emissions from its operations and supply chain and also requires its suppliers to reduce their carbon footprint.

-By 2020, Swisscom wants to be serving one million customers with its offerings in the healthcare sector, such as the Swisscom health platform and fitness sensors, electronic patient dossiers and products from its subsidiary Datasport.
-Swisscom also wants to give one million customers the opportunity to take advantage of mobile working models by 2020.
+By 2020, Swisscom aims to be supporting one million people with its offerings in the healthcare sector, such as the Swisscom health platform and corresponding fitness sensors, electronic patient dossiers and offerings from its subsidiary Datasport.
+Swisscom also wants to offer one million people the opportunity to use mobile working models by 2020.
 To this end, it has included Work Smart services in its portfolio and supports mobile working methods through activities such as the Home Office Day.

 Media skills and security

 Swisscom aims to be the market leader in data security by 2020, helping one million people to use the media safely and responsibly.
-To date, Swisscom has provided free Internet access to schools and introduced first-time users to the digital world through media training courses.
+Swisscom has for many years now provided free Internet access to schools and introduced first-time users to the digital world through media training courses.
 In doing so, Swisscom aims to protect young people in the use of online media by means of technical solutions and offerings that promote media skills.

 Swisscom wants to be one of the most attractive employers in Switzerland by 2020.
 It offers employees opportunities for personal development and promotes work-life balance.
 Fair terms and conditions of employment are as important to Swisscom as an active social partnership and an above-average commitment to vocational training.
 Swisscom employees also have the chance to get involved in social and community projects, for example, by participating in the Corporate Volunteering Programme.